isomerpages/nlb-curiocity/_jurong/Building a New Town.md

 ---

 The Tang Dynasty Village, also known as the Tang Dynasty City, was a movie studio and theme park situated at 2 Yuan Ching Road.
 Launched in January 1992, this S$70-million development was owned by the Hong Kong-based company Far East Holdings International which the Sung Dynasty Village in Hong Kong.
-Modelled after the ancient&nbsp;Tang Dynasty's capital city of Chang'an (today's Xian), the village featured replicas of renowned landmarks like the Daming Palace, Huiqing Pool, Zhaozhou Bridge and the seven-storey Wild Goose Pagoda.
+Modelled after the ancient&nbsp;Tang Dynasty's capital city of Chang'an (today's Xian), the village featured replicas of renowned landmarks like the Great Wall of China, Daming Palace, Huiqing Pool, Zhaozhou Bridge and the seven-storey Wild Goose Pagoda.
 Unfortunately, the theme park experienced poor visitorship and was closed down in 1999.
 Despite attempts to revive it, including proposals to transform the site into a Shaolin Temple, the theme park was eventually demolished in 2008.

 ### **Building New Hawker Centres**